opentensor/bittensor-subnet-template/README.md

 ---

-This template contains all the necessary files and functions to define Bittensor subnet incentive mechanisms.
+This template contains all the required installation instructions, scripts, and files and functions for building Bittensor subnets and creating custom incentive mechanisms with these subnets.

+Following these instructions you can run your subnet locally or on Bittensor testnet.
+You can run your subnet either as a subnet owner, as a validator or as a miner.

+## Before you proceed

+Before you proceed, see the following recommendations:
+- Make sure you are aware of the minimum compute requirements for your subnet.
+See the [Minimum compute](./min_compute.yaml).

 You can run this template in three ways, on Bittensor's main-network (real TAO, to be released), Bittensor's test-network (fake TAO), or with your own staging-network.
 This repo includes instructions for doing all three.

 # Introduction